galterlibrary/invenio-subjects-mesh/README.md

 ### Instance administrators

-For instance administrators, after you have installed the extension as per the steps above, you are done.
-It should just work.
+For instance administrators, after you have installed the extension as per the steps above, you will want to reload your instance's fixtures: `pipenv run invenio rdm-records fixtures` .
+Updating existing terms currently requires manual replacement.

 ### Maintainers